Clarus Therapeutics Holdings Inc. (CRXT): Skating on Thin Ice? We Know the Answer

 Sponsored

 The average price from analysts is $14.25.
-CRXT currently public float of 0.54M and currently shorts hold a 3.93% ratio of that float.
-Today, the average trading volume of CRXT was 1.03M shares.
+Today, the average trading volume of CRXT was 1.02M shares.

 CRXT’s Market Performance

-CRXT stocks went down by -31.52% for the week, with a monthly drop of -59.13% and a quarterly performance of -63.79%.
-The volatility ratio for the week stands at 15.49% while the volatility levels for the past 30 days are set at 15.64% for Clarus Therapeutics Holdings Inc..
-The simple moving average for the period of the last 20 days is -43.50% for CRXT stocks with a simple moving average of -61.61% for the last 200 days.
+CRXT stocks went up by 0.99% for the week, with a monthly drop of -46.05% and a quarterly performance of -59.33%.
+The volatility ratio for the week stands at 12.31% while the volatility levels for the past 30 days are set at 14.26% for Clarus Therapeutics Holdings Inc..
+The simple moving average for the period of the last 20 days is -3.24% for CRXT stocks with a simple moving average of -42.25% for the last 200 days.

-During the last 5 trading sessions, CRXT fell by -31.52%, in comparison to the 20-day moving average, which settled at $6.16.
-In addition, Clarus Therapeutics Holdings Inc. saw -64.15% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CRXT rose by +23.03%, in comparison to the 20-day moving average, which settled at $5.45.
+In addition, Clarus Therapeutics Holdings Inc. saw -59.72% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CRXT